 Walt Disney World boasts quite a few options for Deluxe resorts, so what is it for us that makes Disney’s Wilderness Lodge so unique?

-Disney’s Wilderness Lodge strikes the perfect balance between elegance and comfort.
+Disney’s Wilderness Lodge is a great example of what Disney does so well.
+It strikes the perfect balance between elegance and comfort.
 You’ll feel like you’re in a different world while being just a short boat ride from the Magic Kingdom.
-To us, Disney’s Wilderness Lodge is the perfect example of what Disney does so well.

 Disney’s Wilderness Lodge

 Disney’s Wilderness Lodge is a Deluxe Resort situated on the shores of Bay Lake.
 Its theme is inspired by turn-of-the-century national parks lodges.
 It features over 700 guest rooms and over 100 Disney Vacation Club villas, and it’s currently being expanded to include cabins along the shore.